mocatante/renpy-Gallery-Cheat/README.md

 ## Android
 decomplete the apk, add this file 'x-CheatGallery.rpyc' and re sign .apk
 notices: sometime 'x-' and 'rpyc' is necessary...

+## extracter.rpy
+run .exe ,it scan and create a .ini file in .\game then change it and run .exe again, get .\game\extracted. due to android restrict , it is not covenient, so...